 Magnificent Bastard: The Sphinx.
 He plays so many games on so many fronts that no one can keep up with him.
-He abducts and clones Kendra at a time when she's under constant watch, manages to be the leader of the good guys, half of the missions end up with the reveal that they did his work for him... oh, and did I mention he does this all while remaining one of the most amiable characters in the series?
-He gets Out-Gambitted by Graulus and Nagi Luna, and he switches sides and skillfully maneuvers their doom.
-In the end, he does so well that they make him an Eternal, making sure he will have to die to open the prison.
+He abducts and clones Kendra at a time when she's under constant watch, manages to be the leader of the good guys, half of the missions end up with the reveal that they did his work for him... oh, and he does this all while remaining one of the most amiable characters in the series.
+He gets Out-Gambitted by Graulus and Nagi Luna, and he switches sides and skillfully maneuvers them to their doom.
+In the end, he does so well that they make him an Eternal, ensuring he will have to die to open the prison.
 The Fairy Queen says he's sincere, but he still got what he wanted in the end.
 Oh, and that fifth secret preserve no one has been able to find?
 He went there as a slave when he was a child, and rose to leadership of it.